anniepates/anniepates.github.io/index.md

 I am very excited to spend this summer as a DREAM research fellow.
 The Distributed REsearch Apprenticeships for Master’s, is an NSF-funded research program designed to support students entering the field of computer science without CS backgrounds by offering mentorship, professional development, and collaboration in pursuit of higher education.

+If you have any questions or would like to collaborate, please don't hesitate to reach out using the email link at the bottom of the page.

 ## About My Advisor

-I am advised by <a href="https://www.megan-hofmann.com">Prof. Megan Hofmann</a>, director of the <a href="https://actlab.sites.northeastern.edu/research/">Accessible Technologies Lab</a> at Northeastern.
+I am advised by <a href="https://www.megan-hofmann.com" target="_blank" rel="noopener noreferrer">Prof. Megan Hofmann</a>, director of the <a href="https://actlab.sites.northeastern.edu/research/" target="_blank" rel="noopener noreferrer">Accessible Technologies Lab</a> at Northeastern.

-I am also colloaborating with <a href="https://www.farazfaruqi.com">Faraz Faruqi</a>, PhD student at MIT CSAIL.
+I am also colloaborating with <a href="https://www.farazfaruqi.com" target="_blank" rel="noopener noreferrer">Faraz Faruqi</a>, PhD student at MIT CSAIL.

 ## About My Project